-STATE OF NORTH CAROLINA WAKE COUNTY JOHN DOE COMPLAINT LONG TERM CARE FACILITY.
-NOW COMES Plaintiff John Doe, complaining of Defen Complaint 1.
-Plaintiff John Doe is a citizen and resident of Wake County, North Carolina 2.
-Defendant Long Term Care Facility is a limited liability company duly organ existing under the laws of the State of North Carolina.
-3. This Court has jurisdiction over this cause of action and personal jurisdiction over Defendant.
-4 Venue for this case is proper 5.
-At all times relevant hereto, Defendant Long Term Care Facility was an Adult Care Ho licensed and regulated by the State of North Carolina pursuant to North Carolina Genera Statutes 131D, as well as Subchapter 42D of the Rules for the Licensing of Adult Care Homes and the rules promulgated under 10A NCAC Subchapter 13F.
+- 1. Plaintiff John Doe is a citizen and resident of Wake County, North Carolina. - Defendant Long Term Care Facility is a limited liability company duly organized and existing under the laws of the State of North Carolina. - This Court has jurisdiction over this cause of action and personal jurisdiction over Defendant. - 4.
+Venue for this case is proper. - 5.
+At all times relevant hereto, Defendant Long Term Care Facility was an Adult Care Home licensed and regulated by the State of North Carolina pursuant to North Carolina General Statutes 131D, as well as Subchapter 42D of the Rules for the Licensing of Adult Care Homes and the rules promulgated under 10A NCAC Subchapter 13F. - At all times relevant hereto, Defendant Long Term Care Facility owed a duty to Plaintiff John Doe to use reasonable care for his safety while he resided at the facility.